piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Given how much time the founders will be spending in the space, a kitchen is a critical component of the Accelerator setup.
 Please note that it also becomes a completely hassle in terms of custodial upkeep.
 In our experience, it's like one kitchen in a living space with 40 roommates.

 That said, it's still critically important that you have it.
+And that you plan appropriately for its ongoing maintenance — and communicate those responsibilities and — potentially — chores to the residents of the space.

 Here's how ours was outfitted for the class.

 ### Coffee/Tea